the-anna-project/annad/doc/concept/connection.md

 in the past.
 The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.

-When information is provided in the form of [input](input.md), and no connection path for the current input sequence exists yet, it is mapped onto a multi dimensional space.
+When information is provided in the form of input, and no connection path for the current input sequence exists yet, it is mapped onto a multi dimensional space.
 Each character of the input sequence is represented by their own coordinates.
 That way an input sequence draws a connection path within the multi dimensional connection space.
 This is then the connection path of information.

 The creation of behavior connections takes place on the CLG level.
 Connections of behaviors are only persisted in case they belong to a successful behavior connection path that in turn helped to solve some problem.
-So, the connection path of behaviors is made out of connections that belond to behaviors.
-Here a connection is represented as single key-value pair where its key being the string representation of coordinates links to another string representation of coordinates.
-A CLG is identified using its unique coordinates within the multi dimensional connection space in combination with its very unique connection path.
+So, the connection path of behaviors is made out of connections that belong to behaviors.
+Here a connection is represented as single key-value pair where it's key being the string representation of coordinates links to another string representation of coordinates.
+A CLG is identified using its unique coordinates within the multi dimensional connection space in combination with its very unique connection path, which in turn is a represented by a CLG tree ID.
 A reference from coordinates to an actual CLG ID is also stored for mapping of coordinates to actual behavior later on.
 This is then the connection path of behaviors.

 At some point, each single CLG needs to decide where to forward its own signal to.
 Once forwarded, the coordinates of the CLG receiving the forwarded impulse are randomly created with some offset.
-The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the impulse.
+The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the signal.
 All newly created connections are persisted within a trial scope in the first place.
+Such trial scope is basically realized by some specific storage prefix that simply identifies certain key-value pairs as being part of such a trial scope.
 This is done to label the current creation process of behavior connections to something that is volatile.
 If the neural network succeeds to solve a problem with some newly created connection path, the behavior connections stored and marked within a trial scope are persisted as regular